vittorio-giordano/Country-level-dietary-trajectories-unexplained-by-affluence-amidst-a-global-nutrition-transition/README.md

-# Clues of a new transition in the global food system
+# Country-level dietary trajectories unexplained by affluence amidst a global nutrition transition
 This repository contains the code and the data used to perform the analyses of the work *Giordano, V., Tuninetti, M., Laio, F., (2025).
 Clues of a new transition in the global food system*, which analyzes historical data of dietary composition to investigate transitions in the global food system.

 ## Table of Contents